-This paper will recover bargainers' preferences by employing a convex ultimatum game.
-The convex ultimatum game contains the regular ultimatum game
+This paper will recover bargainers' preferences by employing the convex ultimatum game of Andreoni, Castillo and Petrie (2003).3 The convex ultimatum

-&lt;sup>1For important early contributions see Werner Guth et al. (1982), Jack Ochs and Alvin E. Roth (1989), Alvin Roth et al. (1991), and Robert Forsythe et al. (1994).
+1For important early contributions see Werner Guth et al. (1982), Jack Ochs and Alvin E. Roth (1989), Alvin Roth et al. (1991), and Robert Forsythe et al. (1994).
 For reviews of the literature on bargaining and ulitmatum games, see Alvin E. Roth (1995) and Colin Camerer (2003).
 For important recent contributions, see Robert Slonim and Alvin E. Roth (1998) on large stakes, Catherine C. Eckel and Philip Grossman (2001) on gender differences, and William Harbaugh et al. (2000) on bargaining of children.
 Uri Gneezy, Ernan Haruvy, and Roth (2003) look at ultimatum bargaining under a deadline, where proposers' offers can be revised before they are rejected.

-&lt;sup>2See Slonim and Roth (1998) and Roth, Prasnikar, Okunofujiwara and Zamir (1991).
-These studies show that while repetition and large stakes both move players in the direction of sub-game perfection, few outcomes actually reach the prediction.
+2See Slonim and Roth (1998) and Roth, Prasnikar, Okunofujiwara and Zamir (1991).
+These studies show that while repetition and large stakes both move players in the direction of subgame perfection, few outcomes actually reach the prediction.

-&lt;sup>3The convex ultimatum game was explored by Andreoni, Castillo and Petrie (2003) in a single shot framework.
-There have been other convex games introduced in the literature.
+3There have been other convex games introduced in the literature.
 Matthew Rabin (1997) discussed the game theoretically (called the "squishy game").
-Ramzi Suleiman as a special case, has the same subgame perfect equilibrium, but measures much more about responders' preferences than the regular ultimatum game.
+Ramzi Suleiman (1996) presents a game similar to ours, but instead of letting the responder choose how much to shrink the pie, game contains the regular ultimatum game as a special case, has the same subgame perfect equilibrium, but measures much more about responders' preferences than the regular ultimatum game.
 As before, the proposer offers a split of the pie.
 Then the responder chooses how much to "shrink" the pie.
 Not shrinking at all is to accept the offer, shrinking to zero is to reject it, but in the convex game shrinking to some intermediate level is also possible.
 The advantage of the convex game is that one can learn more about the shape of each bargainer's utility function and estimate whether well-behaved preferences could have generated the data.
-With multiple observations from each subject, one can get a picture of what these preferences look like.